Ice Chips: Jospeh Woll likely Toronto Maple Leafs starter vs. Seattle Kraken | TSN

 Washington Capitals

-Defencemen Jakob Chychrun and Matt Roy are both practicing in non-contact jerseys Thursday, reports Bailey Johnson of the Washington Post.
+Defencemen Jakob Chychrun and Matt Roy are both practising in non-contact jerseys Thursday, reports Bailey Johnson of the Washington Post.

 Johnson notes that it likely means neither player will suit up Thursday against the Montreal Canadiens, but it's a good sign for Chychrun that he was skating after leaving Tuesday's game with an upper-body injury.